chris86tian/odoo-addons/eq_pos/README.md

 Odoo 8 Point of Sale Extension

-Return products from Point of Sale Frontend
+ - Return products from Point of Sale in Frontend
-Voucher function
+ - Voucher function